DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay outs/bank-codes-transfer.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'Bank codes for payouts with transfer to Prontopaga '
+  title: Códigos bancarios para payouts con transferencia | ProntoPaga Docs
   description: >-
     To create a new bank transfer payout in Chile, Ecuador, or Peru, you must use the “bankCode” parameter in this endpoint.
 This guide provides the full